Want Independent Learners? Focus on these Skill Builders.

 You can NOT be completely hands-off in your homeschool.

 You are going to lead.
-HOWEVER, you can equip your children to be prepared to work independently as they mature.
+However, you can equip your children to be prepared to work independently as they mature.

 What are realistic expectations?

-Elementary students can come to the school time prepared for the day.
+Elementary students can come to school time prepared for the day.
 Focus on creating personal hygiene routines and rhythms in your day.
 Building anticipation for the NEXT thing to do will help younger children transition throughout the day.

 What work can independent learners do?